-PPPs and concessions are two types of agreements that are well defined by laws based on codes, such as the one in place in France.
+PPPs and concessions are two types of agreements well defined by laws based on codes, such as the one in place in France.

-Even if the same concepts and principles are used, under the system of common law, the priority lies in the willingness of the parties concerned to reach an agreement.
+Even if the same concepts and principles are used, under the system of common law, the priority lies in the parties' willingness to reach an agreement.

 Biometric population enrollment or registration is often crucial in modern national identity management programs.

 2.Key benefits of the PPP model for governments

 In the field of national identity management, government should consider a public-private partnership model if it is convinced that partnering with a private company or consortium will realise better value for money than supplying, financing, and operating such services itself.